 Abergele Community Action were funded by the Youth Led Grants for their Castle Clean Up Project.
 Read about the positive impact of the project on young volunteers and the whole community.

 The Castle Clean Up Project was initially set up by Abergele Community Action to provide community activity for young volunteers in the midst of the COVID-19 pandemic.
-The project collaborated with Gwyrch Castle and Incredible Edibles to clear, landscape and archeologically explore land providing an empowering and participative educational activity.
+The project collaborated with Gwyrch Castle and Incredible Edibles to clear, landscape and archaeologically explore land providing an empowering and participative educational activity.
 This way, the project was able to engage with young people in a safe and socially distanced outdoor environment.

 ‘SHEER JOY’ OF MAKING A DIFFERENCE